frugal-ai-challenge/frugal-ai-challenge.github.io/participate.md

 ### Start coding
 You can work and iterate freely on the task in a notebook or your development environment of choice.

+### Develop locally using notebooks template
+If you clone locally the [submission-template repository](https://huggingface.co/spaces/frugal-ai-challenge/submission-template), you will find notebooks template for each task in the `notebooks` folder with :
+- Loading the dataset
+- Tracking the energy consumption and emissions
+- Random baseline
+- Evaluating the model

 ## Submit your results
 Because we will compute the energy consumption of your model on a private test set, it's not like a typical Machine Learning competition where you submit your predictions.
 We need you to submit your model with the requirements for us to run them all on the same hardware during the evaluation phase.

 So to submit your results, you will need to
-1. Deploy your model as an API
+1. Deploy your model as an API (a FastAPI space)
 2. Submit your results to the leaderboard

 Don't worry, it's all planned with pre-built templates directly on Hugging Face Spaces.